Chapter 1:

 "No, I didn't.
 I can dream, though."

 "Well keep those dreams alive, baby!
-I know tonight's a big night for you - and maybe she'll be the perfect fit!"
+I know today's a big day for you - and maybe she'll be the perfect fit!"

 "Or she'll ghost me like the majority do," Sota replied with an eye-roll.

 "What?!
 Noooo, why would she do that?
-You're just flustered because that happened the last time..."
+You're just flustered because that happened with the last girl..."

 "Late bloomers always shine brightest!"

 Their back-and-forth bickering continued on for about ten more minutes.
 While Sota constantly pushed back, he was happy to have Riku around.
-Riku had been his only friend over this last decade and was quite a bit more optimistic than he was.
+Riku had been his only consistent friend throughout his life, and was quite a bit more optimistic than he was.
 He was far from perfect, and often disappeared for weeks or months at a time, but he would pick things right back off where he left up when he did reappear.

 "Anyway, let me know how it goes!
 The boyfriend's getting home from work soon, so I'm going to start whipping up some dinner.
 It's a great day outside for grilling!"